-- Crisis Intervention for 1,114 Clients in 415 Households - As a result of services provided through the Emergency Services Keeping Families at Home program operated by Good Shepherd Housing and Family Services, Inc., CDBG funds were used to assist 1,114 clients in 415 households to maintain affordable housing units and meet basic needs by providing emergency payments for rents to avoid eviction, utilities to avoid disconnections and/or referrals for additional resources. - Self-Sufficiency Support for 583 Clients - o Through the Homes for the Working Poor, Elderly & Disabled Program operated by Good Shepherd Housing and Family Services, Inc., CDBG funds were used to locate and/or provide affordable rental housing, case management, self-sufficiency training and referrals that enabled 395 clients to obtain or retain affordable housing. - Through the Housing for Homeless Families program operated by Homestretch, Inc., CDBG funds were used to provide affordable rental housing, case management, self-sufficiency training and referrals that benefitted 188 clients.
+Crisis Intervention Support for 49 Clients

+Through the Promising Futures program operated by Wesley Housing Development Corporation, CDBG funds were used to provide indirect financial assistance, food and other crisis intervention services that benefitted 49 clients.

+• Self-Sufficiency Support for 97 Clients

+- Through the Homes for the Working Poor, Elderly & Disabled Program operated by Good Shepherd Housing and Family Services, Inc., CDBG funds were used to locate and/or provide affordable rental housing, case management, self-sufficiency training and referrals that enabled 97 clients to obtain or retain affordable housing. - Through the Promising Futures program operated by Wesley Housing Development Corporation, CDBG funds were used to provide ESOL instruction, employment training and other employment assistance that benefitted 142 clients.